Rosalyn Sussman Yalow: College

 Yalow knew how to type, and was able to get a part-time position as a secretary to Dr. Rudolf Schoenheimer, a leading biochemist at Columbia University's College of Physicians and Surgeons.
 She did not believe that any respectable graduate school would admit and financially support a woman, so she took another job as a secretary to Dr. Michael Heidelberger, another biochemist at Columbia, who hired her on the condition that she studied stenography.
 She graduated from Hunter College in January 1941.

-A few years later, she received an offer to be a teaching assistant in physics at the University of Illinois at Urbana-Champaign.
-She received this offer partially because World War II had just begun and many men went off to fight, and the University opted to offer women education and jobs to avoid being shut down.
-At the University of Illinois at Urbana-Champaign, she was the only woman among the University's 400 members, and the first since 1917.
+A few years later, she received an offer to be a teaching assistant in physics at the University of Illinois Urbana-Champaign.
+She received this offer partially because World War II had just begun and many men went off to fight, and the university opted to offer women education and jobs to avoid being shut down.
+At the University of Illinois Urbana-Champaign, she was the only woman among the University's 400 members, and the first since 1917.
 Yalow earned her PhD in 1945.
 The next summer, she took two tuition-free physics courses under government auspices at New York University.

 Marriage and children

 She married fellow student Aaron Yalow, the son of a rabbi, in June 1943.
 They had two children, Benjamin and Elanna Yalow, and kept a kosher home.
-Yalow did not believe in "balancing her career with her home life" and instead incorporated her home life wherever she could in her work life.
+Yalow did not believe in "balancing her career with her home life" and instead incorporated her home life wherever she could into her work life.
 However, she viewed the traditional roles of a homemaker as a priority, and devoted herself to traditional duties associated with motherhood and being a wife.

 Throughout her career, she tended to shun feminist organizations, but still advocated for including more women in science.
 While she believed the reason she had certain opportunities in physics was because of the war, she thought that the reason that the number of women in this field decreased after the war was due to a lack of interest.
 Yalow saw the feminist movement as a challenge to her traditional beliefs and thought that it encouraged women not to fulfill their duties to become mothers and wives.